geofyao/geofyao.github.io/_pages/geofyao.md

 **and the places I have explored:**

+**2026**

+**XXX moved back to Shanghai to start a faculty journey at XXX!**

 **2025**

-December in Nanjing, China, for Young Scholars Forum (Southeast University)
+December in Nanjing, China for Young Scholars Forum (Southeast University)

-December in Shanghai, China, for interviews
+December in Shanghai, China for interviews

-November in Ningbo, China, for Young Scholars Forum (Eastern Institute of Technology, Ningbo)
+November in Ningbo, China for Young Scholars Forum (Eastern Institute of Technology, Ningbo)

-September in Xiamen, China, for interviews and travelling with Lingying
+September in Xiamen, China for interviews and travelling (with Lingying)

-August in Shanghai, China, for Young Scholars Forum (East China Normal University)
+August in Shanghai, China for Young Scholars Forum (East China Normal University)

-April in North Wales, UK, for travelling with Lingying
+April in North Wales, UK for travelling (with Lingying)

 **2024**

 December in Hefei and Nanjing, China for Young Scholars Forum (University of Science and Technology of China, Nanjing University, Nanjing University of Information Science & Technology, and Nanjing University of Science & Technology)

-December in Washington, D.C., USA, for AGU24
+December in Washington, D.C., USA for AGU24

 November in Guangzhou, China for Young Scholars Forum (The Hong Kong University of Science and Technology (Guangzhou))